Reservoir Predictive Path Integral Control for Unknown Nonlinear Dynamics: Proposed Method

 \subsection{Echo State Network}

 We describe the ESN model and its learning method.
-We employ the ESN with leaky terms, which explicitly incorporates temporal dynamics through leak rates of the target control system~\cite{Jaeger2007Optimization}.
-For the learning method, we employ online learning via RLS~\cite{farhang2013adaptive}.
+The ESN is a lightweight model capable of approximating complex nonlinear dynamics.
+We employ the ESN as a probabilistic model to quantify the uncertainty of the learned dynamics, and employ RLS~\cite{farhang2013adaptive,haykin2002adaptive} for online learning of the model parameters.